Farm History

 The current owners of Lee Turkey Farm are Ronny and Janet Lee.
 The farm was first purchased by Ronny’s great-great-great-grandfather, Clement Updike, in 1868.
 The original farmhouse, where the owners still reside, was constructed by Aaron Forman in 1802.
 The property was passed through several hands until Clement bought the property, and it has been passed down through the generations.

-Throughout the years, each generation built on the contributions of the past.
-From the 1860s to the 1900s, it was a basic farm of the time with cows, horses, chickens, and pigs.
+Throughout the years, each generation built upon the contributions of the past.
+From the 1860s to the 1900s, it was a basic subsistence farm of the time with cows, horses, chickens, and pigs.
 Then they started focusing on orchards.
-Half the farm was an apple orchard and the other was various fruits and berries.
+Half the farm became an apple orchard, and the other was various fruits and berries.
 Apples were sold in Trenton markets and cider mills.
 Ronny’s great-grandfather, Charles Lee, and his son, Levi, did well until the Great Depression.
 Things were difficult for everyone during that period, but they pulled through thanks to Levi’s hard work and persistence.

 During World War 2, Richard served in the U.S. Army.
-When he returned home from the war, the Depression had ended, but his father owed the bank a considerable sum of money.
+He could not wait to return home to his beloved farm.
+When he finally did make it home from the war, the Depression had ended, but his father owed the bank a considerable sum of money.
 Levi was contemplating selling the farm and becoming a bus driver.
-Richard came up with the idea to begin raising turkeys by the thousands, and they were out of debt in 2 years!
-Turkeys really turned the farm around, which is why the name was changed to Lee Turkey Farm, in honor of the birds.
+Richard did not want to lose the farm.
+He came up with the idea to begin raising turkeys by the thousands.
+Levi agreed, and they were out of debt in 2 years!
+Turkeys really turned the farm around, which is why the name was changed from Lee Acres to Lee Turkey Farm, in honor of the birds.

-At peak, our farm-raised 7000 turkeys, which we sold typically live to various places, including a Kosher plant in Lakewood.
-When the Federal government became more strict in their regulations for processing, some of the clients could no longer stay in business, so we began processing turkeys ourselves and built retail routes to supply turkeys to local “Mom and Pop” stores and butcher shops.
+At peak, our farm-raised 7000 turkeys, most of which we sold live to various places, including a Kosher plant in Lakewood.
+When the Federal government became more strict in their regulations for processing, some of the clients could no longer stay in business, so we began processing ourselves, and built retail routes to supply turkeys to local “Mom and Pop” stores and butcher shops.

 During this same time, we were also selling apples and other produce through the local auction market, but it became very corrupt.
 Bidders would get together before the auction and agree to bid on a certain price and then split the load afterwards.
 Richard read about a farmer in Michigan who was doing pick your own cherries, so in 1964 Richard and Ruth decided to try it with apples and strawberries.
 Thus Lee Turkey Farm became the first Pick Your Own farm in New Jersey.
 It was so successful that we expanded it to include peaches, sweet corn, and all the other produce we grew on the farm at the time.